lue-bird/elm-review-mini/README.md

 It gets less useful when a pattern is allowed to appear in certain cases, as there is [no good solution for handling exceptions to reviews](#what-if-i-disagree-with-a-review-on-a-specific-case-in-my-code).
 If you really need to make exceptions, they must be written in the review itself, or the review should be configurable.

-For reviews that enforce a certain **coding style**, or suggest simplifications to your code, I would ask you to raise the bar for inclusion even higher.
+Raise the bar for inclusion even higher for reviews that enforce a certain **coding style** or suggest simplifications to your code.
-For example: If a record contains only one field, then I could suggest not using a record and use the field directly, which would make things simpler.
-But using a record can have the advantage of being more explicit: `findFiles [] folder` is harder to understand than `findFiles { exceptions = [] } folder`.
+For example: If a record contains only one field, then I could suggest not using a record and use the field value directly, which would make things simpler.
+But using a record can have the advantage of being more explicit: `Dict String Range` is harder to understand than `{ moduleInfosByPath : Dict String { headerNameRange : Range } }`.

 Some reviews might suggest using advanced techniques to avoid pitfalls, which can make it harder for newcomers to get something done.
 When enabling this kind of review, make sure that the message it gives is helpful enough to unblock users.